giovi321/apple-juicer/docs/guides/local-development.md

 # Local Development

-This guide walks through setting up iOS Backup Explorer directly on your host machine for rapid iteration.
+This guide walks through setting up Apple Juicer directly on your host machine for rapid iteration.

 ## Prerequisites